 416-466-9987 Ext.
 310

 Prior to joining Moorelands in 2009, Min Lin worked in the not-for-profit sector for five years.
 Her experience includes planning, development and implementation of accounting systems and policies, and administrative functions such as designing accounting procedures, budget, analysis, financial reports, payroll, Human Resources, and general office administration.
-Min holds a master’s degree in engineering and spent 10 years teaching in ShenZhen University in China.
-With great passion about working in the accounting field, she achieved her CGA designation in 2011.
+Min holds a master’s degree in engineering and spent 10 years teaching at ShenZhen University in China.
+With great passion for working in the accounting field, she achieved her CGA designation in 2011.

 416-466-9987 Ext.
 301